nearform/taurus-gcp/docs/helm/README.md

 Other Helm chart options can be found here: https://github.com/jetstack/cert-manager

 ## Install with Flux
-*Flux is a tool that automatically ensures that the state of your Kubernetes cluster matches the configuration you’ve supplied in Git.
-It uses an operator in the cluster to trigger deployments inside Kubernetes, which means that you don’t need a separate continuous delivery tool.* - [Official documentation](https://fluxcd.io)

 Installation Kubernetes addons via Flux compared to manual installation gives us an automation of provisioning in the most secure way.
 In such case Kubernetes API can be closed to the internet and we still be able to manage our addons.

 Taurus has precreated a folder called `/flux` which serves as a config repository to Flux operator and has configuration for all Taurus Kubernetes addons.